 Sedona is one of the most frequented places for elopements in the country and for good reason.
-It’s a relatively budget friendly option that doesn’t sacrifice the views or available amenities available for your wedding day.
+It’s a relatively budget-friendly option that doesn’t sacrifice the views or available amenities available for your wedding day.
 You might want to check out gave of Sedona Wedding & Event Center for traditional weddings or Cathedral rock for those looking to elope.

 Las Vegas, Nevada

 The best places to wed in Las Vegas, are not all out on the strip.
 Who doesn’t love a little Viva Las Vegas though?
 As a matter of fact, Las Vegas is frequently mentioned as one of the best places to marry simply because of how many places are there to do just that.
-In my opinion though, Las Vegas is best used as a hub to get to cinematic landscapes & unique venues.
-Its two hours away from two different national parks and 45 minutes from one of the most instagram famous landscapes in Nevada.
+In my opinion, though, Las Vegas is best used as a hub to get to cinematic landscapes & unique venues.
+It’s two hours away from two different national parks and 45 minutes from one of the most instagram famous landscapes in Nevada.
 Needless to say, you can have the whole experience of Las Vegas without having to actually have your ceremony in typical Las Vegas.

 Miami is an exciting and beautiful city, so if you’re planning a destination wedding anywhere in the world, it’s worth taking a look.
-Tourists flock to Miami for its Art Deco architecture that has been preserved from the 1930s-50s era along with vibrant aesthetic and awe-inspiring beaches like South Beach or Haulover Park or where the incredible botanical gardens!
-There are no shortage of venues in this city.
+Tourists flock to Miami for its Art Deco architecture that has been preserved from the 1930s-50s era along with vibrant aesthetics and awe-inspiring beaches like South Beach or Haulover Park or where the incredible botanical gardens!
+There is no shortage of venues in this city.

 Charleston, South Carolina

 This historic city has southern charm emanating from every corner, and it’s home to a host of venues possessing an elegant aesthetic that cannot be found anywhere else in the country.
-While there is an abundance of sprawling plantations and well-established hotels for couples seeking Southern flair on their big day, those with more modern sensibilities will find plenty here as well: sleek modern venues are plentiful; while open air rooftop spaces provide lovely panoramic views at any time of year.
+While there is an abundance of sprawling plantations and well-established hotels for couples seeking Southern flair on their big day, those with more modern sensibilities will find plenty here as well: sleek modern venues are plentiful; while open-air rooftop spaces provide lovely panoramic views at any time of year.

 St. Augustine, Florida

 St. Augustine has everything from an actual Spanish fort to pristine beaches and gorgeous wedding venues for the perfect destination wedding.
-Not saying this is important to your wedding but it also happens to have one of the best NY style pizza places outside of New York itself.
-If you are looking for beautiful floridian vegetation and picturesque spanish architecture, look no further than St. Augustine, Florida.
+Not saying this is important to your wedding but it also happens to have one of the best NY-style pizza places outside of New York itself.
+If you are looking for beautiful Floridian vegetation and picturesque Spanish architecture, look no further than St. Augustine, Florida.

 Washington state as a whole is one of the prettiest places in the country.
 The mountains surrounding the major cities give the perfect connection back to nature even in sprawling urban jungles.
-However I want to specifically lean in on one venue in particular called Treehouse Point which is a forest venue along the Raging River providing picturesque events with a backdrop of towering trees, lush plantings, a cedar-lined Pond Room, and a tentable deck.
+However, I want to specifically lean in on one venue in particular called Treehouse Point which is a forest venue along the Raging River providing picturesque events with a backdrop of towering trees, lush plantings, a cedar-lined Pond Room, and a tent-able deck.